 Yes.
 A reduction in hours and enrollment status from full time to less-than full time, etc. will create an overpayment of benefits to you.

-You should notify the VA, and the VA Advisor or School Certifying Official immediately.
+You should notify the Department of Veterans Affairs, and the Veterans Affairs/Financial Aid Specialist immediately.
 Prompt notification can prevent or reduce overpayments.
 If the VA does not receive prompt notification of changes in enrollment or termination of enrollment, you will have an overpayment with the VA.

 Yes.
 You must be enrolled in at least seven (7) semester hours to receive BAH.
-Enrollment in distance learning courses only (all online, hybrid or open lab type courses) will reduce the monthly housing allowance and is paid at 50% of your eligibility rate.
+Enrollment in distance learning courses only (all online or open lab type courses) will reduce the monthly housing allowance and is paid at 50% of your eligibility rate.

 Chapter 35 recipients in an associate degree program may take online or distance learning courses.
 However, Chapter 35 recipients in a certificate or diploma program cannot take online or distance learning courses.

 Yes.
 ATC is a member of the Student Veterans Association (SVA).
-For more information, visit www.facebook.com/ATCSVA or contact Richard Weldon, SVA advisor at (803) 508-7382 or email@example.com.
+For more information, contact Standly Dicks, SVA advisor at firstname.lastname@example.org or Lauren Gossett, SVA advisor at email@example.com .

 Yes.
 The Student Veterans lounge is located in the Student Activities building, Suite 920 – Room 923.